GeoscienceAustralia/digitalearthau/README.md

     cd modules/agdc-instances
     ./package-all-instances.sh 20161201 1.1.17

-This will interactively create a module for each GA instance at NCI, confirming each one before creation.
+This will interactively create a module for each GA instance (dev, prod etc) at NCI, confirming each one before creation.

-The first argument is the version of agdc-py\*-env modules to use, the second is datacube version.
+The first argument is the version of `agdc-py\*-env` modules to use, the second is the datacube version.

 ### Create custon instance.